pegaltier/backtest-kit/README.md

 /**
  * Place a limit order and poll until filled.
- * If not filled within FILL_POLL_ATTEMPTS * FILL_POLL_INTERVAL_MS ms,
- * cancels the order and throws — backtest-kit will retry the entire commit.
+ * Cancels and throws on timeout — backtest-kit will retry the commit.
  */
 async function createLimitOrderAndWait(
   exchange: ccxt.binance,